ipxe/cx/README.md

 ![image](cooperation.png)

+This is an **open standard**.
 Any healthcare provider or app developer can deploy this technology.
 There are no licensing fees, patents, or other intellectual property barriers.

 Any app will work with any healthcare provider.
 There is no need for each healthcare provider to create a dedicated app, although many